dtiourine/digit-recognizer/README.md

 ## Project Description

-This project implements a convolutional neural network (CNN) for recognizing handwritten digits.
+This project implements a convolutional neural network (CNN) for recognizing handwritten digits - a project that is like the "Hello World" of machine learning.
 Using the MNIST dataset, I've trained a model that achieves 97% accuracy on Kaggle's test set.
-Building a model on the MNIST dataset is like the "Hello World" of machine learning.

 ## Data Source